-The region of Tillabéry, in the west of Niger, contains all the country’s problems.
-In the North, the border area with Mali is subject to frequent incursions by various armed groups and inter-community troubles.
+Tillaberi is indeed a region that concentrates all the problems the country is facing.
+In the north, the border area with Mali is subject to frequent incursions by various armed groups and inter-community conflicts.

-This context development has two major impacts on the humanitarian situation.
-For one, border areas are experiencing a decline in public services (clean water, health, education, etc.), but these areas are also less and less accessible to NGOs.
-On the other hand, this situation is creating population movements from border areas to larger localities within the region.
-These displacements are made in areas whose infrastructures, which were already struggling to provide services to the local population (access to clean drinking water was only 45%), are now completely out of capacity.
+This situation has two major impacts on the humanitarian situation.
+On the one hand, border areas are experiencing a decline in public services (drinking water, health, education, etc.), but these areas are also less and less accessible to NGOs.
+On the other hand, it creates displacement of populations from the border areas to larger communities in the region.
+These displacements are taking place in areas where the infrastructures, which could barely meet the local populations’ needs (access to drinking water was only 45%), are now completely overwhelmed.

-In August 2020, flooding due to heavy rainfall affected Niger.
-Many areas of the country have been affected.
-More specifically, the regions of Tillaberi and Maradi counted 8,211 and 14,481 households damaged, as well as the city of Niamey, where 17,528 households were affected by the floods.
-Those affected initially left their flooded residential areas to take refuge in 67 schools.
-Schools are, indeed, traditionally considered and used as places of refuge or fallback in this type of disaster.
-There is an average of 167 households per school, although there are great disparities according to location and a very high concentration in the commune 5 of Niamey, with 42 identified sites.
+In August 2020, heavy rainfall and subsequent flooding hit many areas in Niger.
+More specifically, the regions of Tillaberi and Maradi had 8,211 and 14,481 households affected respectively, as well as the city of Niamey, where 17,528 households were hit by flooding.
+The affected people initially left their flooded houses and took refuge in 67 schools.
+Schools are usually considered and used as places of refuge or retreat during this type of disaster.
+There is an average of 167 households per school, although there are great disparities depending on the location and a very high concentration in commune 5 of Niamey, where 42 sites were identified.
 At the time of the floods, the schools were unoccupied because the school year had not yet started.
-On the arrival of the disaster victims; evaluations showed that the schools did not have WASH coverage to the required standards.
-Coordination between the actors then made it possible to improve access to water (MSF-F and SOLIDARITÉS INTERNATIONAL) but also to sanitation and hygiene promotion (SOLIDARITÉS INTERNATIONAL).
+When the affected populations settled, assessments showed a lack of appropriate WASH facilities in the schools.
+The coordination between the actors then made it possible to improve access to water (MSF-F and SOLIDARITÉS INTERNATIONAL) but also to sanitation and hygiene promotion (SOLIDARITÉS INTERNATIONAL).

 - 189th out of 189 on the Human Development Index